rafalp/async-caches/docs/api.md

 await cache.get_many(keys: Iterable[str], version: Optional[Version] = None) -> Dict[str, Any]
 ```

+Gets values for many keys from the cache in single read operation.

 ### `set_many`

 ```python
 await cache.set_many(mapping: Mapping[str, Serializable], *, timeout: Optional[int] = None)
 ```

+Sets values for many keys in the cache in single write operation.

+> **Note:** if timeout argument is provided, second command will be ran to set keys expiration time on the cache server.

 ### `delete`